featbit/featbit-go-sdk/README.md

 streaming from your feature management platform.

-The constructor will return when it successfully connects, or when the timeout set by `featbit.FBConfig.StartWait`
-(default: 15 seconds) expires, whichever comes first.
+The constructor will return when it successfully connects, or when the timeout set by `featbit.FBConfig.StartWait`(default: 15 seconds) expires, whichever comes first.
 If it has not succeeded in connecting when the timeout elapses, you will receive the client in an uninitialized state where feature flags will return default values; it will still continue trying to connect in the background unless there has been an `net.DNSError` or you close the client.
 You can detect whether initialization has succeeded by calling `featbit.FBClient.IsInitialized()`.

-If `featbit.FBClient.IsInitialized()` returns True, it means the `featbit.FBClient` has succeeded at some point in connecting to feature flag center and has received feature flag data.

-If `featbit.FBClient.IsInitialized()` returns false, it means the client has not yet connected to feature flag center, or has permanently failed.
+If `featbit.FBClient.IsInitialized()` returns True, it means the `featbit.FBClient` has succeeded at some point in connecting to feature flag center, otherwise client has not yet connected to feature flag center, or has permanently failed.
 In this state, feature flag evaluations will always return default values.
-Another state that will cause this to return false is if the interfaces.DataStorage is empty.
-It's strongly recommended to create at least one feature flag in your environment before using the SDK.

-`featbit.FBClient.IsInitialized()` is optional, but it is recommended that you use it to avoid to get default values when the SDK is not yet initialized.

 ```go
 config := featbit.FBConfig{StartWait: 10 * time.Second}